 While we were visiting Santa Fe, NM, my late sister-in-law Felecia’s second yahrzeit came upon us.
 We picked her anniversary time, March 20, for a drive up to Taos, where I happen to have one special auntie and a bunch of cousins.
 Taos was both my late mother’s and Felecia’s favorite place – so we really had to visit, right?
 Well, that’s not all.
 My husband of 35 years, though originally fated to meet me through divine providence, as being executed by my uncle Hajo, who bought me a plane ticket on the same flight my future husband was booked on, had never, in all those many years, met any member of my paternal family before – with the exception of one cousin, who happened to live in Chicago, while we also lived there.
 Confused?
 Join the club!
-No, I forgot, he also met uncle and his first born, when they passed through Arlington, Texas, once in 1979.
+No, I forgot, he also met uncle and his firstborn, Andreas, when they passed through Arlington, Texas, in 1979.

 Nevermind those complicated relationships.
 On the before mentioned Wednesday, March 20, we climbed in the car, still coughing and wheezing, to drive the 60 or so miles from Santa Fe to Taos.
-It had been a considerable concerne of both of us, to visit with babies (my cousin’s children) and octogenarians (my aunt), while suffering an upper respiratory infection.
-But since we had been labouring with this cold for several days, and they (medical Koryphäe) always tell you that one is contagious mostly/only BEFORE the manifestation of symptoms … who the heck really knows, what to do or not to do?
+It had been a considerable concern of both of us, to visit with babies (my cousin’s children) and octogenarians (my aunt), while suffering an upper respiratory infection.
+But since we had been laboring with this cold for several days, and they (medical Koryphäe) always tell you that one is contagious mostly/only BEFORE the manifestation of symptoms … who the heck really knows, what to do or not to do?
 Anyway, we drove up to Taos and we don’t regret it one bit!

 When I was last there, I took a side trip up the Chama river valley to Abiquiu with my mother, so there was a lot to remember and to reminisce, as we were taking this leisurely and pleasant, sunny drive from Santa Fe to Taos.

+The Micro Brewery has a state-of-the-art sound system and absolutely lovely, perfect acoustics, over which bands and performers salivate from Austin to LA and back.
 Naturally, the brewing equipment is the most important investment in an enterprise like this.
 No expense was spared, to acquire the most reliable system and Taos Mesa Brewing owners are justifiably proud of their product!

 Peter showed us around, explaining processes and gleaming equipment.
-Later, when I saw one of the pictures I had taken, while touring the brewery, I had to chuckle.
+Later, when I saw one of the pictures I had taken while touring the brewery, I had to chuckle.
 Ever since our very first trip out to the SW many decades ago, we’ve been very fond of artist Sam English of Albuquerque.
 Sam is a wise man, who has seen a lot and who is able to apply a nice sense of humor to the failings and shorts comings of humanity.
 I have cherished an English print in my office for many years, so it’s no surprise that I immediately drew a parallel between the Sam English picture titled “Them Guys, Discussin” and “My Guys, standing in the Cooler, discussin” … God only knows what …

 We enjoyed visiting with y’all so much!
 Hugging my dear aunt Zéna, visiting my cousin Peter’s (architect) new business, seeing my cousin Johannes (architect) and my cousin-in-law Catrina (architect) and admiring their drop-dead-gorgeous desert home, meeting my new cousin-in-law Alesia (surprisingly, not an architect) for the first time, kissing (NOT- remember the germs!) the next generation of potential architects, Corban, Arin, Jonah & Neve, re-visiting with Christina & her new family and several other friends – it was just wonderful.